Bassam Mallick

 Magnesium is the fourth most abundant mineral in the human body.
 It is a cofactor in more than 300 enzymatic reactions — energy production, DNA repair, protein synthesis, muscle contraction and nerve signalling all run through magnesium-dependent steps.
 You cannot opt out of needing it.

 The recommended intake in most international guidelines lands somewhere between 320 mg per day for women and 420 mg per day for men.
-Indian guidelines run in roughly the same range, sometimes slightly lower.
-Several studies sampling urban Indian populations have found average intakes well below this range — often closer to 200–250 mg per day, with large segments dipping under that.
+Indian guidelines run in roughly the same range.
+Several studies sampling urban Indian populations have found average intakes well below this — often closer to 200–250 mg per day.

 A few things converge to make this an Indian-specific problem: